avaxman/Directional/docs/tutorial.md

 4. Differential operators and Hodge decomposition.

 5. Cutting, integration, and parameterization.
-Note the libigl has this capacity that could be called from libdirectional, but they are not entirely compatible.
+Note the libigl has this capacity that could be called from Directional, but they are not entirely compatible.

 6. Support for tensor fields.